 Seminar participants may earn 6 CPEs, 6 PDPs or 6 MCPPO recertification credits.

-In this new one-day class attendees will be immersed in the story of a specific public building construction project from the early planning stages through construction and the building “coming to life” as put to the test by the public end-users.
+In this one-day class, co-sponsored with the Massachusetts School Building Authority, attendees will be immersed in the story of a specific public building construction project from the early planning stages through construction and the building “coming to life” as put to the test by the public end-users.
 Class participants will gain insight from project management teams, owner’s project managers, architects, contractors, building committee members and others.
 Class participants will discern the key ingredients for a successful project, lessons learned from bidding disputes and project setbacks, and post-construction experiences with the building from the perspective of people who helped to build it.
 Each Story of a Building class will take place in the building under discussion and attendees will get to tour and ask questions about the facilities.
 This MCPPO semester’s class will include the following topics:

 - The MSBA’s expectations for the interplay between the district’s educational plan and the school building design

 - Partnering with the MSBA